What is the American Opportunity Credit, how do you qualify for it, and what expenses does it apply to?

 To experience our site in the best way possible, please update your browser or device software, or move over to another browser.

 The American Opportunity Credit – known also as the American Opportunity Tax Credit – applies to qualified education expenses for the first four years of higher education for eligible students.
 The credit equals 100% of the first $2,000 paid in qualified expenses and 25% of the next $2,000.
 The total maximum credit is $2,500 per eligible student.
 40% of the credit, up to $1,000, is refundable.

 Who is eligible for the American Opportunity Credit?

-To qualify, students must fit the following criteria:
+To qualify, students must fit the following criteria.
+They must be:

-- Be enrolled at least part-time for at least one academic period beginning in the tax year – an academic period is determined by the institution
+- Enrolled at least part-time for at least one academic period beginning in the tax year – an academic period is determined by the institution

-- Not have finished the first four years of higher education at the beginning of the year
+- In the first four years of higher education at the beginning of the year

-- Be in the first four years of a degree or certificate program for the first time
+- In the first four years of a degree or certificate program for the first time

 Which expenses qualify for the American Opportunity Credit?

 The expenses that qualify for the American Opportunity Credit include those “necessary and required” to complete courses at a post-secondary school.
 This includes the following;